techgrounds/techgrounds-laminated-denim/04_Azure_1/04_completed_assignments/AZ-03_advantagesCloud.md

 A private cloud is a cloud based on a private datacentre.
 Being that this requires ownership of the physical infrastructure, this is a CapEx investment.

 #### Hybrid Cloud
 A hybrid cloud is a combination use of public and private clouds.
 This could be using an Azure-based load balancer for peak usage, or the public cloud for data backups.
+Advantages include control, flexibility, cost-effectiveness and ease.

 ## Opdracht
 ### Gebruikte bronnen